chrisvfritz/tc359_cheatsheets/misc/push_to_gh_and_heroku.md

 The system is going down for halt in 50 minutes!

 ```
-You could've written `sudo shutdown -h 50`, but you didnt' didn't have to.
-Sixteen keystrokes reduced to three.
+You could've written `sudo shutdown -h 50`, but you didn't have to.
+Nineteen keystrokes reduced to six.
 Boo-yah.

 The command to push to GitHub, generally speaking, is `git push origin`.
 Likewise for Heroku, it's `git push heroku`.

+Finally: when bash starts, it looks in your home directory for the files `.bashrc`, `.bash_profile`, and `.profile`.
+If they exist, it will run the commands in each one it finds.

 Bring all of the above together for one huge tip:
 ``` bash